 The Telecommunications Department provides basic telephone service to all students in College-owned housing.
 Each room or group of rooms has a standard touchtone telephone and local service.
 Students are responsible for any damages to telephones caused by abuse and will be charged for all repairs at standard time and material costs.
 A complete replacement telephone is $40.

-Long Distance Service
+Long Distance Service - available upon request only

 Direct dialing from the campus telephone system is the least expensive way to call for most students, as there are no surcharges or monthly fees.